Kkulkarni1/CAPG/script_analysis/README.md

 - Big data files are not stored on the github repository, so the first step is to download the files you will need to run this example.

-	- Download the fastq file using `wget`
+	- Download the fastq file using `wget` or the SRA toolkit:

 	```
 	wget https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR4124062&display=download
 	```

-        OR the SRA toolkit

         ```
         fasterq-dump --split-files SRR4124062